 There are increased penalties if the defendant’s intent was to use the kidnapping to extort money, if the defendant harmed the alleged victim, or if the defendant was armed with a weapon.

-There are various defense theories that can be advanced in kidnapping cases.
+There are various defense theories that can be advanced by Middlesex County kidnapping attorneys in kidnapping cases.

 If a person is the victim of a physical attack, he has the legal right to defend himself.
 When a defendant: (1) had a reasonable belief he was in physical danger because he was in the process of being attacked (or was about to be attacked); (2) took reasonable measures to attempt to avoid a physical altercation prior to resorting to physical force; and (3) did not use excess force in defending himself; then he may argue to the jury that he was lawfully defending himself.
 The Commonwealth would bear the burden of proving beyond a reasonable doubt that self-defense did not apply to the facts of the case.
 A defendant is also not guilty if he was lawfully defending another person from an imminent attack.